30 Office Christmas Party Ideas that Everyone Will Love

 Depending on your location, you could charter an event train as the setting for a unique party theme.
 You could even combine this idea with a murder mystery game and create an Orient Express theme for your event!

-Depending on the size of the group, you will need at least one fondue pot.
+Depending on the size of the group, you’ll need at least one fondue pot.
 As for the other ingredients, arrange an assortment of bread, veggies and meats of your choice.

 If you want to make the office cocktail party a little more exciting this Christmas, then this will be a nice twist!

-Invite a professional mixologist to your event and have them show your colleagues how to create flavourful combos.
-Not only will your team get to enjoy their favourite drinks, but they’ll also get a thrill out of making them themselves!
+Invite a professional mixologist to your event and have them show your colleagues how to create flavorful combos.
+Not only will your team get to enjoy their favorite drinks, but they’ll also get a thrill out of making them themselves!

 Winter is the perfect season to enjoy a good musical.

-If you want to make the office Christmas celebrations all the more special, then treat your staff to a night of theatre magic!
+If you want to make the office Christmas celebrations all the more special, then treat your staff to a night of theater magic!

 Find out what’s on during the season, reserve the tickets and invite everyone to the show!
 You could combine this with some pre- or post-show cocktails that will get spirits high (pun intended).